-How to Request Alternate Arrangements/an Assessment for a new Disability
+How to Request Alternate Arrangements or an Assessment new Disabilities

 For assessing mental and physical health disabilities, the best thing to do is to make an appointment with the Disability Advisory Service (see above); this service can also be used to request alternate arrangements.
-When requesting alternate arrangements, for physical or mental health disabilities, a letter from the college doctor detailing which arrangements are needed will also suffice.
-This will need to be sent to Jo Ockwell welfare.officer@some.ox.ac.uk, who has been advising students about alternative arrangements and disability assessments for years!
+When requesting alternate arrangements, for physical or mental health disabilities, a letter from the college doctor detailing which arrangements are will also suffice.
+This will needed need to be sent to Jo Ockwell welfare.officer@some.ox.ac.uk, who has been advising students about alternative arrangements and disability assessments for years!
 More details are available here: www.ox.ac.uk/students/academic/exams/arrangements?wssl=1